 I have a day job.
 I am the University Clinical Veterinary Anatomist at what we like to think of as the best science university in the world: Cambridge University.
 A member of the Department of Physiology, Development and Neuroscience, I am responsible for organising and teaching many of the pre-clinical veterinary courses at the university.
 Our aim is to use our understanding of evolutionary and developmental biology to inform our teaching of animal structure and function.
 If you are interested in studying Veterinary Medicine at Cambridge, then click this link and this link.

 Many staff at Cambridge are also affiliated to one of the thirty-or-so colleges – small communities of teachers, researchers and students studying a wide range of science, arts and social science subjects.
 The collegiate system gives all of us a unique level of intellectual and social stimulation and support.
+I am a fellow at St. Catharine’s College, a medium sized college in the centre of Cambridge which has made a greater commitment than any other to teaching biology and pre-clinical students.
+I am also a pastoral tutor and admissions tutor at the college.
+If you are interested in studying any subject at St. Catharine’s, click this link.

 Most of my popular science output is published as books, but there are some exceptions to this.
+A more complete list is available at this link.

 I live in Suffolk with my wife Michelle and three children, Eleanor, Edward and Rose.